Inria-Empenn/spmbasics/README.md

 3. ```diff3 hasfile1 hashfile2 hashfile3```
 should not be producing output.
-That means all your nifti files are same.
+That means there is no difference between hash values and all your nifti files are the same.